mikefeneley/chaos-monitor/README.md

 If you are interested in helping with either this project or the chaos command center, email mfeneley@vt.edu.

-We don't just need people who are interested in technology, we are also looking for people who are talented writers and artists.
+We don't just need people who are interested in technology, we are also looking for people who are talented writers, artists designers, or any combination of useful skills.

 **Design Notes**